-A sixth component, an optional forward oblique and/or optional rear oblique camera array system may be implemented that collects oblique image data and merges the image data with attitude and positional measurements in ${30}$ order to create a digital elevation model using stereographic techniques.
-Creation of which may be performed in realtime onboard the vehicle or post processed later.
+A sixth component, an optional forward oblique and/or 15 optional rear oblique camera array system may be implemented that collects oblique image data and merges the image data with attitude and positional measurements in order to create a digital elevation model using stereographic techniques.
+Creation of which may be performed in real-time 20 to certain embodiments of the present invention. onboard the vehicle or post processed later.
 This sixth component works cooperatively with the other components.
-All components may be mounted to a rigid platform for the 35 purpose of providing co-registration of sensor data.
-Vibrations, turbulence, and other forces may act on the vehicle in such a way as to create errors in the alignment relationship between sensors.
+All components may be mounted to a rigid platform for the purpose of providing co-registration of sensor data.
+Vibrations, turbulence, and other forces may act on the vehicle in such a 25 way as to create errors in the alignment relationship between sensors.
 Utilization of common, rigid platform mount for the sensors provides a significant advantage over other systems that do not use this co-registration architecture.